-The Biblical narrative contains numerous examples of ‘righteous sufferers’—men who suffer not as a result of their own sin, but because of and to some extent for the benefit of others.
-Joseph, Moses, Elijah, Jeremiah—the list goes on.
+The Biblical narrative contains numerous examples of ‘righteous sufferers’—men who suffer not as a result of their own sin, but because of and to some extent for the benefit of others—Joseph, Moses, Elijah, Jeremiah, etc.

 The most extreme OT example of a righteous sufferer, however, is surely Job.

-Job was not merely a good man; he was the most upright man on earth (Job 1.8).
-Job was not merely a rich man; he was the richest man in the east (1.3).
-And Job did not merely come upon hard times; he lost everything, his integrity excepted.
+Job wasn’t merely a good man; he was the most upright man on earth (Job 1.8).
+Job wasn’t merely a rich man; he was the richest man in the east (1.3).
+And Job didn’t merely come upon hard times; he lost everything, his integrity excepted.

-As such, Job is a remarkable picture and anticipation of Jesus, the righteous sufferer par excellence—a man who was not merely upright but morally perfect, a man who, though he was rich, became poor for the sake of his people, a man who was failed and abandoned by his friends and brothers, a man who laid aside his throne, his reputation, and ultimately his entire life and who, unlike Job, did so not because he simply found himself in the midst of tribulation, but voluntarily.
+As such, Job is a remarkable picture and anticipation of Jesus, the righteous sufferer par excellence—a man who wasn’t merely upright but morally perfect, a man who, though rich, became poor for the sake of his people, a man who was failed and abandoned by his friends and brothers, a man who laid aside his throne and reputation, and who, unlike Job, did so voluntarily.

 The parallels, however, run much deeper.
 Below we’ll consider just two.